-The Probable Cause Conference
+Arraignment and the Probable Cause Conference

-The Court System
+The Court System and Felony Charges

-In Michigan, all state charges begin at the district court level.
-Each county has only one circuit court, the venue where the most serious cases are handled.
-Each county also has at least one district court, though more populated counties have many.
-For example, the building that houses the Lapeer County Circuit Court in Lapeer, MI also contains the sole district court in the county.
-Conversely, Oakland County has a circuit court in Pontiac with 14 district courts in places like Troy, Novi, Bloomfield Hills, and Royal Oak.
+Felony jury trials, pleas, and sentences occur in a Circuit Court.
+Each county has only one circuit court.
+Some of the busiest Circuit Courts in Michigan include Oakland County, Wayne, Livingston, Macomb, and Washtenaw.
+Each county also has at least one district court, though more populated counties can have several.
+For example, the building that houses the Lapeer County Circuit Court also contains the sole district court in the county.
+Conversely, Oakland County has a circuit court and 14 district courts in several cities including, but not limited to Troy, Novi, Bloomfield Hills, Rochester Hills, Clarkston, and Royal Oak.

 When to Call an Attorney?

 The decision to hold or waive the exam is made at the Probable Cause Conference.
 This decision is important and can set the stage for how the balance of the case is handled and whether a defense is successful.
 To make the best decision possible, you must consult and work with an attorney who has a track record of winning and knows the law, the prosecutor, and the court.
 The attorneys at LEWIS & DICKSTEIN, P.L.L.C. have decades of experience handling felony cases in Oakland County, Macomb County, Wayne County, and throughout Michigan.
 They know when the prosecution should be compelled to hold an exam when it is not beneficial to the client and the details the client must consider throughout a felony prosecution.
 We will take the time to talk with you, answer your questions, and ensure you have a good understanding of your case and your defense.

 The best way to handle a felony charge is to begin the process with an experienced legal team in your corner, protecting your rights and guiding you through the complicated process that begins with the arraignment and probable cause conference.